Chart Color Schemes

 Leppington features high concentrations of family households, with a lower-than-average median household size

-Family households account for 84.3% of all households, consisting of 50.9% couples with children, 24.1% couples without children, and 7.9% single parent families.
-Non-family households make up the remaining 15.7%, with lone person households at 14.0% and group households comprising 1.6% of the total.
-The median household size is 3.2 people, which is smaller than the Greater Sydney average of 3.4.
+Family households account for 84.3% of all households, including 50.9% couples with children, 24.1% couples without children, and 7.9% single parent families.
+Non-family households make up the remaining 15.7%, consisting of 14.0% lone person households and 1.6% group households.
+The median household size is 3.2 people, smaller than the Greater Sydney average of 3.4.

 Frequently Asked Questions - Households